mriscoc/Special_Configurations/README.md

 }
 ```

-Then, request to the `CreateConfigs.py` to build a configuration with `CreateConfigs.Generate('', ['422','BLTouch','Volcano'])`; the last "Volcano" will overwrite the necessary values in the configuration file.
+Then, request to the `CreateConfigs.py` to build a configuration with `CreateConfigs.Generate('MyCustomConfigName', ['Ender3V2','422','BLT','Volcano'])`; the last "Volcano" will overwrite the necessary values in the configuration file.

-~~The above can be done using a GUI by running the `zen-configurator.py` script.
-The script requires Python (tested with 3.9.5+) to have been installed with TKInter (Tcl/Tk).
-Simply check the boxes with the configs you want to add (you can verify what the configs add by looking at the json files that match the name of the checkboxes) and click Create Configuration.
-This will happen in the background and will be present in a config folder in the same directory called "Custom-zenUI."
-Progress will be shown in standard output which is directed to the text box.
-If you need to debug the script and no errors show because the window closed, edit the script and comment out the `text.start()` line (line 109).

 The `CreateConfigs.py` script supports five basic operations over the configuration files: